Jeffrey Cooney

 Jeffrey Cooney was an American television producer and director.
 He was the co-founder and creative director of EUE/Sokolow Entertainment, which developed the script for the National Geographic television show, Genius.
 Cooney, along with his brother Chris, owned EUE/Screen Gems Studios, which operates one of the largest sound stages east of Hollywood in Wilmington, North Carolina.

 Early life and education

 Cooney was the son of Cynthia Cooney, a design consultant, and George Cooney, the CEO of EUE/Screen Gems Ltd. He was raised in Bronxville, New York with his three siblings.
 At the age of 7, he began acting in television commercials, eventually appearing in an advertisement for Cream of Wheat.
 Cooney graduated from Bronxville High School, where he played quarterback for the school's football team.
 Following high school, he attended College of the Holy Cross, where he played wide receiver for the university's football team.
-Cooney graduated from Holy Cross in 1980 with a BA in English.
+Cooney graduated from Holy Cross in 1980 with a B.A. in English.